Rolls-Royce RZ.2

-The Efflux chamber of the engine was made of nickel tubes brazed together through which flowed kerosene down one tube and back up the adjacent tube via a manifold at the mouth of the chamber.
+The Efflux chamber of the engine was made of nickel tubes brazed together, through which flowed kerosene down one tube and back up the adjacent tube via a manifold at the mouth of the chamber.
 After static firings, these chambers were checked by climbing inside the engine from beneath.
-The mouth was 6 ft in diameter but that of the throat was smaller, which restricted access to the inspector.
+The mouth was 6 ft in diameter, but that of the throat was smaller, which restricted access to the inspector.
 In addition, during firing, the inside of the chamber became coated with fine carbon, making inspection a filthy procedure.
 However, the chamber required careful inspection because firing would occasionally create small holes in the walls.

-At the head of the chamber was the injector plate with concentric circles of LOX and kerosene injectors arranged in such a way that the liquids jets hit one another, like on like.
-The outer ring, of kerosene injectors helped cool the tubes that formed the chamber walls.
+At the head of the chamber was the injector plate with concentric circles of LOX and kerosene injectors arranged in such a way that the liquid jets hit one another, like on like.
+The outer ring of kerosene injectors helped cool the tubes that formed the chamber walls.
 From memory, the LOX pressure was 720 psi and the kerosene 450 psi.

 The start sequence was as follows: